 Museums and Galleries

-Unless otherwise indicated, our museums and galleries will be open the following hours from 23 March until 20 April:
+Unless otherwise indicated, our museums and galleries will be open the following hours throughout the holy month of Ramadan:

 Fridays: 8pm–midnight

-All of our venues will be closed on the first day of Eid al-Fitr, 21 April, and reopen on 22 April with regular operating hours.
+All of our venues will be closed on the first day of Eid al-Fitr.
+Normal operations will resume the following day.

 Saturday–Thursday: 10am–2pm